See how well you suit this job in Career Planner.

-Although this area of work is open to all graduates, a degree in one of the following areas is likely to improve your chances:
+Exhibition design is open to all graduates, but a degree in one of the following areas is particularly useful:

-Courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations and usually include undertaking creative work through projects, written essays and proposals, hands-on production of models and artwork, and training in specific computer design programs.
-They are a preparation for work in the growing number of multi-disciplinary design consultancies, working in interior design, architectural modelling and visualisation, and exhibition design.
+Relevant courses focus on areas such as communication through spaces, involving 2D, 3D and time-based design in many combinations, as well as the hands-on production of models and artwork and training in specific computer design programs.
+These courses help to prepare you for work in the growing number of multi-disciplinary design consultancies, interior design and architectural modelling and visualisation.

 Make speculative applications by calling employers, sending them your CV or even going in person to meet with them.